save-on/CPP-Timeskip-arc/README.md

 The purpose of this repo will be a track and prove to myself, that I am him.
 This is where the grind will happen.

 ## Goal
-The goal is to enter the territory of systems level engineer, I would like to learn everything from low level concepts, systems architecture, design patterns, networking, and automation.
+The goal is to enter the territory of systems level engineering, I would like to learn everything from low level concepts, systems architecture, design patterns, networking, and automation.
 On the side I've super interested in the idea of designing and building horror games! :godmode: